 “When I switched to cloth pads about four years ago, I felt the difference in comfort and usability.
 However, I was hesitant to discuss this with my family and friends, for fear of being mocked at, as I was reverting to a traditional method of using cloth during periods,” shares Abhirami Prakash.

 “But once I opened up about my choice, I received an unprecedented support from everyone, as all of them were facing troubles with commercial pads.
 They were unaware of any viable alternative,” she adds.

 To make more women understand the benefits of cloth pads, Abhirami Prakash started Pirai in July 2018, which manufactures high-quality, handmade and cost-effective cloth pads.

-Speaking to The Logical Indian, she shares the adverse implications of regular sanitary napkins and explains why sustainable menstruation is the need of the hour.
+Speaking to Efforts For Good, she shares the adverse implications of regular sanitary napkins and explains why sustainable menstruation is the need of the hour.

 Advocating menstrual education

 The news of a 12-year-old girl in Tamil Nadu committing suicide after being period-shamed in school shook Abhirami Prakash.
 “On her suicide note, she left the question about what her fault was to deserve such a treatment.
 Shocked as I was, I resolved to generate menstrual awareness among all women to uproot the age-old taboos and irrelevant stigma around it,” says Prakash.

 Working as a naturopathy physician in a multi-speciality hospital, Prakash frequently conducted cervical and breast cancer awareness campaigns for rural women and young girls.
 She discovered that the women in remote villages had little idea about normal menstruation.
 “I understood that before talking about diseases, women must be educated about the normal bodily processes, physical and emotional changes that a woman undergoes throughout her cycle,” she explains.